-The Company's General Counsel shall serve as the Compliance Officer for the purposes of this Policy, and the Compliance Officer shall be responsible for administration of this Policy.
+The Chief Legal Officer shall serve as the "Compliance Officer" for the purposes of this Policy, and the Compliance Officer shall be responsible for administration of this Policy.
 All determinations and interpretations by the Compliance Officer shall be final and not subject to further review.